-This post is a lonnnngggg one but I’ve done my best to show you all the types of countertop materials as well as the countertop materials by cost.
-Yes, this includes inexpensive countertop options by cost too!
-Ready?
+This post is a lonnnngggg one but I’ve done my best to show you all the types of countertop materials as well as their cost.
+Yes, this includes inexpensive countertop material options too!

-Choosing kitchen countertops is a personal choice that needs to take a lot into consideration, including:
+Choosing kitchen countertops is a personal choice that needs to take a lot into consideration, including the following:

-- Are you the kind of person who is excellent at meticulously wiping up every spill the instant it happens?
+- Are you the kind of person who meticulously wipes up every spill the instant it happens?
 Or are you more likely to want to entertain without worrying about policing the countertops?
 How much maintenance can you genuinely handle?
-I am a firm believer that lifestyle trumps everything -even aesthetics (which is why I personally will probably never get marble counters even though they are my favorite!).
+I am a firm believer that lifestyle trumps everything -even aesthetics (which is why I personally won’t get marble counters even though they’re my favorite!).

-- Regardless of what material you go with, you’re likely to lay down a hunk of change for your new counters.
-While it’s a worthy investment, don’t stretch yourself—stick to your budget.
+- Regardless of what kitchen countertop material you go with, you’ll probably lay down a chunk of change for your new counters.
+While it’s a worthy investment, don’t stretch yourself.
+Stick to your budget.

 - How do you need your kitchen to function?
 Are you a gourmet chef, or someone who just likes to boil water for pasta?
-Think carefully about things like how many co-cooks will be with you in the kitchen (especially consider your children!), and how often you plan on entertaining.
+Think carefully about things like how many co-cooks will be with you in the kitchen (especially consider your children!) and how often you plan to entertain.

-Both tile countertops and laminate are affordable countertop options.
-Tile countertops can have some additional fees, however, like labor and supplies like grout.
+Both tile countertops and laminate are affordable options.
+However, tile countertops can have some additional fees like labor and extra supplies (ex: grout).
 Additionally, you might be able to find a killer deal on a remnant piece of granite or quartz at a discount store.
-If finding the cheapest countertop possible is a high priority, it’s important to consider the cost of installation, labor, and material when calculating the final price.

 Solid Surface Countertops